 The Hong Kong Jewish Cemetery is now surrounded by high rise apartment blocks, with the entrance flanked on either side by a Buddhist temple and its school.
 It is one of the few Jewish cemeteries in the Far East that is still in use and in its original 19th century location.
 A worn Hebrew dedication plaque set into the back wall translates:

 For the souls who have departed this life for their Master in the holy community of Hong Kong, may G-d protect it.
-And this (land) is a gift of our mistress the Queen (Victoria), may G-d bless her, given with payment in full a sum of money that was necessary by David Sassoon in the year .
-May he see offspring and have a long life.
+And this (land) is a gift of our mistress, the Queen (Victoria), given with payment in full a sum of money that was necessary (for construction) by David Sassoon in the year .
+May he see offspring and have long life.

 Underneath the dedication in bold numbers is the year, 1855, which is interesting given that the official Indenture for the land issued by the Government of the Crown Colony of Hong Kong, and signed by David’s son, Reuben David Sassoon, is dated the 23 June 1858.
 It states that the ten thousand, seven hundred and fifty square feet of land should be used solely as a Burial Ground, for which the Community should pay an annual rent of four shillings and two pence Sterling for the duration of the nine hundred and ninety-nine year lease.
 It could be that the Sassoon family purchased the parcel of land directly from the farmers in Wong Nei Chong and it took the Government three years to get the paperwork sorted out.
 The cemetery is oriented east to west with most of the graves facing the entrance to the west.
 The earliest burial, dated 1857, is of Leon Bin Baruel, about whom nothing further is known but whose imposing granite sarcophagus bears witness to his having passed his final days in Hong Kong.
 The Chevra Kadisha (Burial Society) list shows that most of those who died in the early years were single men, as it was not the custom to bring wives and families to live in Hong Kong as it was still a fledgling colony.
 The Community was mostly without an official functionary and witness to the fact that the population was a transient one even then, sixteen of the oldest graves bear only a small, numbered marker, with no name.